Blog Nutrition Fat-Free Butter: What It Is And Why It’s Good For You

 DISCLAIMER:

-This article is intended for general informational purposes only and does not address individual circumstances.
-It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
-Any action you take upon the information presented in this article is strictly at your own risk and responsibility!
+This article is intended for general informational purposes only and does not serve to address individual circumstances.
+It is not a substitute for professional advice or help and should not be relied on for making any kind of decision-making.
+Any action taken as a direct or indirect result of the information in this article is entirely at your own risk and is your sole responsibility.

 SOURCES:

 1. Better Than Butter?
-Separating Ghee Fact From Fiction (2021, clevelandclinic.org)
+Separating Ghee Fact From Fiction (2021,clevelandclinic.org)

-2. Consuming high amounts of saturated fats linked to increased heart disease risk (2016, harvard.edu)
+2. Consuming high amounts of saturated fats linked to increased heart disease risk (2016,harvard.edu)

-3. Coconut Oil (n.d., harvard.edu)
+3. Coconut Oil (n,d,harvard.edu)

 4. Comparative study on nutrient contents in the different parts of indigenous and hybrid varieties of pumpkin (Cucurbita maxima Linn.
-(2019, harvard.edu)
+(2019,harvard.edu)

-5. Facts about trans fats (2020, medlineplus.gov)
+5. Facts about trans fats (2020,medlineplus.gov)

-6. Fat-Free Versus Regular Calorie Comparison (n.d., nih.gov)
+6. Fat-Free Versus Regular Calorie Comparison (n,d,nih.gov)

-7. LDL: The “Bad” Cholesterol (n.d., medlineplus.gov)
+7. LDL: The “Bad” Cholesterol (n,d,medlineplus.gov)

-8. Plant based butters (2015, nih.gov)
+8. Plant based butters (2015,nih.gov)

 150 million people